 And honestly, it makes you a better cook!

 Money Saving Tip: Crumbs readers can save 25% off the cover price of Einkorn: Recipes for Nature’s Original Wheat when you buy through this link.
-While you’re there, enjoy 10% off your purchase + free shipping with coupon code DWCRUMBS!
+Plus you get a free bag of flour with your purchase!
+While you’re there, enjoy 25% off with coupon code DWCRUMBS OR 15% off your purchase + free shipping when you sign up for their newsletter.

 I spent a relaxing afternoon thumbing through the pages in the book and reading the notes that Carla (the author and founder of Jovial Foods) wrote about each recipe.
 There were SO MANY that I wanted to make, but one in particular stood out at me: Overnight Kefir Coffee Cake.